 - Independence: High 10/10

-In 2003, Cat Fancy Association granted registration status and full championship status in 2011.
+In 2003, Cat Fanciers' Association granted registration status and full championship status in 2011.

 - Colours - chocolate, seal, silver, lilac, black, blue, smoke, mink, sable, red, shaded, cameo and cream;